dineshsutihar/CodeTranslateAI/README.md

 1. Click the extension icon in the Chrome toolbar.
 2. Select your desired target language from the dropdown menu.
 3. Click the **"Enable Code Selector"** button.
 4. Your cursor will change to a crosshair.
-Hover over any code block on a webpage and click on it.
+Click on any code block on a webpage.
-5. A "Translating..." message will appear, followed by a new UI element containing the translated code.
+5. A "Translating..." message will appear, followed by the translated code in a new UI.
-6. If you translate the same block into another language, a new tab will be added to the UI.

 ---

 ## 🐛 Debugging the Backend

-If you encounter errors or the translation isn't working, the first step is to check the live logs from your Cloudflare Worker.
-This allows you to see what's happening on the server in real-time.
+If you encounter errors, check the live logs from your Cloudflare Worker.

-1.  **Navigate to your Backend Directory**
+1.  **Navigate to your Backend Directory**.

-    - Open your terminal and change into the directory where your Cloudflare Worker code is located (e.g., `CodeTranslateAI/backend`).

-2.  **Run the Tail Command**
+2.  **Run the Tail Command**:

-    - Execute the following command to start streaming the logs:

     ```sh
     npx wrangler tail
     ```

-    - The terminal will connect and say `Connected to [worker-name], waiting for logs...`.

-3.  **Trigger the Error**
+3.  **Trigger the Error** by using the extension in your browser and check the terminal for error messages.

-    - With the log stream running, go to your browser and use the extension to perform an action that causes an error.

-4.  **Check the Terminal**

-    - Look back at your terminal.
-Any errors or log messages from your worker will appear instantly.
-Look for lines that start with `(error)`.
-This will give you the exact reason for the failure, such as an invalid API key or a quota issue.

 ---

 ## ⚖️ License

 Distributed under the MIT License.
-See `LICENSE.txt` for more information.